 About 25% or so of the searches Google sees are NEW searches.
 They’ve never seen that question or search before but they need to find an answer.
 Google goes to your website and it knows what is there.
 If someone’s search phrase happens to match perfectly with what a certain post (page) on your website says, then you might have a great chance of showing up.

-The secondary point of what I just wrote is that there are lots of SEO companies out there that will say they can get your website to rank high.
+There are lots of SEO companies out there that will say they can get your website to rank high.
 Guess how they do it.
 They use a phrase that doesn’t get a lot of searches and they rank you for it because it’s easy to do.
 It’s like my porcupines playing poker with hairless dogs phrase here.
 Do you want to pay $800 a month to rank for that?
 I hope not but I see it happening all the time.

 So don’t fall for those SEO companies with those offers.
 Instead, look for companies that honestly tell you that they cannot guarantee rankings because they are telling the truth and setting the right expectations.